Annedrew/Revealed-Comparative-Advantage-Calculator/README.md

 # Revealed Comparative Advantage Calculator

-This is the repository for paper _Competitiveness analysis to identify marginal suppliers in consequential LCA: A seaweed case_.
-And it's designed as a Python library to help users calculate Revealed Comparative Advantage (RCA) using BACI trade data.
+This is the repository associated with the manuscript _Competitiveness analysis to identify marginal suppliers in consequential LCA: A seaweed case_.

+The repository is designed as a Python library to help users calculate Revealed Comparative Advantage (RCA) using BACI trade data.

 ## 📖 Background Knowledge